Gtaverne/Transcendance/README.md

 - Communication between clients in the Game ant chat with socket.io

 ## .env :
-You need a .env file with the following informations:
+You need the following 3 .env files:

-You need to get the cliend id and the client secret from the 42 intranet
+You need to get the cliend id and the client secret from the 42 intranet.

 In the project folder:
 ```